Baylen Out Loud – Learn More About Tourette Syndrome

 TIC-CON is the Tourette Association of America’s annual national conference that brings together the community of people impacted by TS, Tic Disorders, and associated conditions.
 The event includes various tracks of content designed for youth, teens and young adults, adults, parents and guardians, doctors, and other allied health professionals.
 You’ll learn new skills, explore new research and treatment options, and make friends that will last a lifetime!
 TIC-CON is held in person every other year – this year’s event will be virtual.

-TIC-CON25 will be held virtually from June 20-22, 2025.
+TIC-CON26 will be held in Nashville, TN, from June 12 to 14, 2026.
 Thinking about attending?
 Click the button below to fill out our interest form and be the first to know about all things TIC-CON, including information on sessions, speakers, presenter opportunities, sponsor opportunities, and much more.